 Pulpit fidelity belongs to every situation-all conditions.
 Whether in the palaces of the great or hovels of the poor, amid the Favonian breezes of summer or the tempests of winter, ministers must maintain their stand.
 That minister, who does not fear the world, will make the world fear him.
 Let the faithful minister say to Adam in his transgression, "Where art thou?"
-To Cain, the fratricide, "Where is Abel thy brother?"
-To David. the royal voluptuary, "Thou art the man!"
+To Cain, the fratracide, "Where is thy brother Abel?"
+To David, the royal voluptuary, "Thou art the man!"
 To Jonah, the fretful prophet, "Doest thou well to be angry?"
-To Peter, the temporizer, "Get thee behind me, Satan."
+To Peter, the temporizer, "Get behind me, Satan."
 To the Devil, the common enemy of our kind, "The Lord rebuke thee."
-And, to the God-rejecting thousands that attend his ministry, "Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?" the infidel Sadducee, he should preach the immortality of the soul and resurrection of the dead.
+And, to the God-rejecting thousands that attend his ministry, "Ye serpents, ye generation of vipers, how can you escape the damnation of hell?" the infidel Sadducee, he should preach the immortality of the soul and resurrection of the dead.
 Before a Pagan tribunal, he should reason of righteousness, temperance, and a judgment to come; and in the imperial court of the Areopagus, drag Jupiter from his throne, and thunder against Idolatry, like a messenger from Heaven!
 He should break in upon their lethargy in the accents of the tempest.
 His warning voice should pierce their ears like the birth of the mountain wind-the near echo of an earthquake!
 He should come down upon them, with the palsying sweep of impending terror and gathering wrath; while to the penitent, the weary, and the heavy-laden, the minister of God should be like the bow of tenderness, shedding its radiance amid the tears of the storm!
 Thus, in the character of a minister, devotion, fearlessness and feeling, should be made to blend, as nature has blended the breath, the brow and the vermilion of Heaven!

 Such are the legitimate objects of pulpit-labor.
-The Pulpit is alike intended for the regeneration of the altar and the empire, giving character to the religious instruction and civic policy of all Christian countries.
-Still, Christianity is, by its very nature, excluded, so as to exist properly apart from every system of local legislation or conventional polity, and should be contended for in its purity, by its ministers, without any unnatural alliance with other systems, although the world beside In doing this, ministers should be should abjure it.
-They are not consistent in purpose and direct in action. to study show, but effect; not to aim at a display of fireworks, but a discharge of artillery.
+The Pulpit is alike intended for the regeneration of the altar and the empire, giving character to the religious instruction and civic policy of M/Christian countries.
+Caristianity is, by its very lature, excluded, so as to exist properly spart from ery system of local legislation or conventional colin, and should be contended for in its purity by its ministers, without any unnatural alliance with other systems, although the world beside should abjure it.
+In doing this, ministers should be consistent in purpose and direct in action.
+They are not to study show, but effect; not to aim at a display of fireworks, but a discharge of artillery.
 The glory of a minister does not consist in being "stuck over with titles or hung round with strings."
 Outward show and professional bearing are of but little moment.
 We want the blow as well as the blunderbuss.
 We want not bloodless tactics, but the field of death, with the wounded and the slain.
 Not only the thunder and the tempest, but the lightning and the bolt!
-And this effectiveness will throw around the minister an infinitely prouder distinction than all the gilded fancies and honeved sorceries that ever lurked beneath the laurels of Delos and Delphi, or floated amid the clouds and the rainbows of Olympus!
+And this effectiveness will throw around the minister an infinitely prouder distinction than all the gilded fancies and honeyed sorceries that ever lurked beneath the laurels of Delos and Daphna, or floated amid the clouds and the rainbows of Olympus!